 My first encounter with Ancient Magus’ Bride was when the manga first came overseas.
 I was reading through manga reviews and spotted its beautiful cover, which went accompanied with a perfect 10/10 score.
 I bought the first volume when I got the opportunity to and enjoyed it a great deal.
-Even so, I kept feeling something akin to buyer’s remorse, and one glance at my shelves betrayed exactly why I felt that way.
+Even so, I kept feeling something akin to buyer’s remorse.
+One glance at my shelves betrayed exactly why I felt that way.

 Series.
 So many series.
 Sure, some of them are complete, but others I stopped collecting for various reasons and many others are still ongoing.
 Berserk, Spice & Wolf, Witchcraft Works, Delicious in Dungeon, all of them are as-of-yet unfinished and all of them I kind of regretted starting on.

 And I have been at the losing end of that deal too many times.
-I have allowed myself to get seriously invested in manga that would end up canceled, I have had series that kept going for so long that I lost interest or it had changed so much it didn’t feel like the same story anymore, and I have started buying new series that would then get an anime adaptation that I liked better.
+I have allowed myself to get seriously invested in manga that would end up canceled.
+I have had series that kept going for so long that I lost interest or changed so much that it lost its appeal to me.
+And sometimes I started buying manga that would then get adapted into an anime that I liked better.

 I liked volume 1, but would I still be into it if the series ended up being 30 volumes?
 What if it would only get 3?
 What if some big plot-twist completely changed the course of the story and a large part of the fanbase called it quits?
 If I am going to dedicate myself to reading a longer series or buying its physical volumes, I like being able to research this stuff ahead of time.

 I don’t begrudge Ancient Magus’ Bride for this.
-If anything, this realization ended up being a good thing that improved my enjoyment of the manga I buy.
+If anything, this realization ended up being a good thing that improved my enjoyment in buying manga.
 It also pushed me to clear out some of my old stuff and donate a lot of the series I had stopped buying to a non-profit manga library.
 However, the allure of new series is never entirely gone.
 I don’t live in a vacuum and online hype for manga like Komi-san Can’t Communicate does make me wish I could join in on the fun.

 What kind of reader are you?
 Do you follow ongoing series or do you get them in bulk when they are finished?
 Do you even still do printed media?
 If not, what the hell are you doing with the vast emptiness in your shelves?